Comfrey: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Comfrey has been used historically to treat many medical issues.
 Due to the presence of allantoin, a substance known to increase cell proliferation and aid in wound healing, it has been used most frequently to treat wounds, burns, and sprains.

 Rosmarinic acid, a polyphenol found in a variety of plants, is frequently cited as the source of comfrey’s anti-inflammatory benefits.
 Its inclusion in comfrey is said to help with ailments including arthritis, sprains, and muscular soreness.
-Additionally, studies suggest that comfrey’s tannin concentration could be a factor in its astringent and anti-inflammatory effects.
+Additionally, studies suggest that comfrey’s tannin could be a factor in its astringent and -inflammatory effects.

 A doctor is treating the wounds.